Perspective on the future

 The Australian economy is currently the 14th largest economic force on the planet according to data published by the International Monetary Fund in 2023.
 Some 30 years earlier, the Australian economy ranked 24th out of 195 countries on the basis of GDP per capita.
 Today, we rank 9th by this measure.
 Globalisation has, on average, delivered extraordinary prosperity to the Australian people.

-So where do Australians generally spend their wealth and prosperity?
+So where do the Australians generally spend their wealth and prosperity?
 I say that Australian wealth and prosperity is evident in every city, suburb and town across the Australian continent.
 Indeed, Australians spend wealth and prosperity on housing both in purchase and in adornment.
 We also allocate a portion of our prosperity to superannuation, to lifestyle, to travel and to what is often termed ‘quality of life’.

 The Australian lifecycle and its milestones